 Philip is a postdoctoral fellow at the Indian Ocean World Centre and a Course Lecturer in the History and Classical Studies department at McGill University.
 He is primarily interested in the connections between the East African Great Lakes and the wider Indian Ocean World during the nineteenth century.
-He is examining these connections firstly through his ongoing monograph project, On the frontiers of the Indian Ocean World: A history of Lake Tanganyika, c.1830-1890, which conceptualises cultural interactions between peoples from the Indian Ocean littoral and the East African Great Lakes on the shores of one of the region’s most prominent but understudied lakes.
+He examined these connections firstly through his monograph project, On the frontiers of the Indian Ocean World: A history of Lake Tanganyika, c.1830-1890, which conceptualises cultural interactions between peoples from the Indian Ocean littoral and the East African Great Lakes on the shores of one of the region’s most prominent but understudied lakes.
 He is furthermore beginning a project on the environmental history of East Africa in c.1780-1900, which incorporates new climatological data related to the Indian Ocean monsoon system and stresses the importance of human-environment interaction as a catalyst for historical change.
 Philip’s research expands conceptions of the Indian Ocean World to include terrestrial regions of East Africa, thereby also signifying the global significance of East African history.

 More details about Philip’s bio and research interests can be found at: https://www.philipgooding.com/